November 26 – December 3, 2019 North American blizzard

 The November 26 – December 3, 2019 North American blizzard was a major winter storm from the Rocky Mountains to the Northeast as well as a record-breaking windstorm along the West Coast (particularly California and Oregon).
 It occurred the week of American Thanksgiving, hampering travel for millions across the United States.

 Moving ashore on the night of November 26 near the Oregon/California border, the storm produced a record low pressure reading of 973.4 mbar in Crescent City, California.
 From November 27–30, the low merged with the subtropical jet as it tracked slowly eastward across the Rockies, Plains and Midwest.
 The combination of cold air, moisture and high winds produced a wide swath of blizzard conditions from Colorado through western South Dakota, including the Denver area.
 In Rapid City, 14.5 in of snow fell on the 30th, breaking the one-day snowfall record for November.
 In Duluth, it was the city's heaviest snowstorm in ten years.
-As the first major winter storm of the season in the northeast, it dumped 22.6 in of snow in Albany, where it was the heaviest snowfall since the 1993 Superstorm.
+As the first major winter storm of the season in the northeast, it dumped 22.6 in of snow in Albany, where it was the heaviest snowfall since the 1993 Storm of the Century.
 Widespread totals in excess of 20 in occurred in the Albany Metro, Southern New Hampshire and Northwestern Massachusetts with a regional peak of 36 in of snow in New Ipswich, New Hampshire.
 The storm finally moved out to sea December 3.
 The storm was unofficially named Winter Storm Ezekiel by The Weather Channel.